 Preorder Preorder Period:

 Your seafood will ship to your doorstep via FedEx Ground or Express, depending on where you live.
-Expect your seafood Dec.
-8 - 11, 2020 (In time for a seafood Christmas feast, or a gift!).
+Seafood will ship Dec.
+5 or 6 and be to you a few days later.
 This page details shipping rates: https://salmonandsable.com/pages/shipping

 These are smoked salmon strips.
 I take a fillet, cut it in portions, then cut those with the grain in thick strips.
 Packages are about 0.75 lb. each, but can be as small as 0.50 lbs. or as large as 1 lbs. each.
 The skin is on the strips.